MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

    ```"Authorization": {```<br>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;```"Owner": [ "Administrators" ],```<br>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;```"Contributor": [ "RProgrammers", "Quality" ]```<br>```}```

    >[!WARNING]
+   >For AD/LDAP authentications:
-   >For AD/LDAP authentications, be careful not to use the `CN=` portion of the distinguished names.
+   >1.
+Be careful not to use the `CN=` portion of the distinguished names.
 For example, if the distinguished name appears as `CN=Administrators`, enter only `Administrators` here.

+   >2.
+Ensure that the username returned for the value of `UniqueUserIdentifierAttributeName` matches the username returned by `SearchFilter`.
+For example, if `"SearchFilter": "cn={0}"` and `"UniqueUserIdentifierAttributeName": "userPrincipalName"`, then the values for `cn` and `userPrincipalName` must match.

 <!--#### Step 2.
 Allow R Server to check groups in Azure Active Directory